The College of Liberal Arts and Sciences policies

 After students are placed on academic warning or probation, one of three things can happen:

-1. They can return to academic good standing by raising the cumulative GPA to 2.00 or greater.
+1. They can return to academic good standing by raising the cumulative GPA to 2.00 or higher.

 2. They can remain on probation by earning the required semester GPA of at least 2.00 but not raising the cumulative GPA to academic good standing.
 Students may continue on academic probation, earning the required semester GPA, for as many semesters as it takes to raise the cumulative GPA to academic good standing.